m0byn/Paper-Replication/Quarto-Files/Rendered/Replication-MZ/Replication-MZ.md

-The group–time results show that, for the 2001 cohort, treatment effects become strongly negative after Lojack introduction, with especially large deterrence effects in later years (e.g. 2003–2004).
+The group–time results show that, for the 2001 cohort, treatment effects become strongly negative after Lojack introduction, with especially large effects in later years (e.g., 2003–2004).
 For the 2002 cohort, point estimates are also negative in post-treatment years but are less precisely estimated, with wide confidence bands.
 Importantly, several pre-treatment ATT(g,t) are clearly positive and statistically different from zero, and the built-in pre-test rejects the null of parallel trends (p ≈ 0.015).
-This suggests that, at the model–state level, treated units were already evolving differently from never-treated units before Lojack was introduced, which weakens the credibility of the strict parallel trends assumption.
+This suggests that treated units were already on different trajectories than the “never-treated” comparison group before Lojack was introduced.
+This pre-trend violation empirically validates the paper’s methodological concern: using cross-unit (especially cross-model) comparisons is inappropriate in this setting, which is precisely why the paper adopted an interrupted time series approach with unit-specific trends instead of DiD.

 <details class="code-fold">
 <summary>Code</summary>